kochbj/kochbj.github.io/_pages/home.md

 # Hello!
 I'm Bernie.
 You can check out my résumé/CV to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

 **02/23/2023:** I have updated my [Deep Learning for Causal Inference](https://github.com/kochbj/Deep-Learning-for-Causal-Inference) tutorial series with a new tutorial on uncertainty and interpretation.
 {: .notice}

+**02/18/2023:** Excited to do a postdoc at Northwestern's Kellogg School of Management with Dashun Wang!
+{: .notice}

 **01/24/2023:** I'm delighted to be joining the faculty at UChicago Sociology!
 {: .notice}

 **03/22/2022:** I'm excited to be interning at Spotify Tech Research this summer.